-This week on MIA Radio, we interview Nicole Beurkens, PhD, about the impact of the COVID-19 crisis and “quarantine life” on children with different types of behavioral, emotional, and neurodevelopmental challenges.
+This interview is with Nicole Beurkens, PhD, about the impact of the COVID-19 crisis and “quarantine life” on children with different types of behavioral, emotional, and neurodevelopmental challenges.
 Families may be understandably worried that the stress of lockdown may aggravate their child’s struggles.
 Yet, we hear some parents say the situation has changed their child for the better.
 Why might that be?

 Dr. Beurkens is a highly sought-after international consultant and speaker, award-winning therapist, published researcher, and best-selling author.
 Her work has been highlighted in numerous publications, and she is an expert media source.
 When she isn’t working, Dr. Beurkens enjoys spending time with her husband and four children.

 - Her background as a holistic therapist helping children with severe behavioral and emotional problems, which combines training and experience in special education, psychology, and nutrition.
 She integrates these skills to uncover and address the physical, social, and/or environmental “root causes” underlying her patients’ symptoms, which often include dietary, sleep, immune, and other previously undiagnosed issues.